Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Evaluation

-\textbf{Inference verification.} Figure~\ref{fig:inference_accuracy} shows the relative $L^2$ error between recomputed and recorded activations for inference verification across different models and layer block sizes, comparing bfloat16, float32, and float64 precision.
+\textbf{Inference verification.} Figure~\ref{fig:inference_accuracy} shows the relative $L_2$ error between recomputed and recorded activations for inference verification across different models and layer block sizes, comparing bfloat16, float32, and float64 precision.

 Similar to training verification, a larger $B_L$ leads to higher errors due to longer recomputation sequences.
-However, bfloat16 precision produces errors too large for meaningful verification guarantees, making them easily exploitable by attackers, as we demonstrate in Section~\ref{subsec:adversarial_activation_attacks}.
+However, bfloat16 precision produces errors too large for meaningful verification guarantees, leaving a tolerance gap that attackers can exploit, as we demonstrate in Section~\ref{subsec:adversarial_activation_attacks}.
 In contrast, float32 precision reduces these errors by 3-4 orders of magnitude, providing reliable verification guarantees that effectively detect malicious manipulations.